 - 4 What to wear in August in Rome?

 - 5 Is Rome too hot in August?

 - 6 Is everything open in Rome in August?

 - 8 Where to stay in Rome in August

 What to do in Rome in August for an unforgettable summer

 Join the party along the Tiber

 Summer in Rome means Lungotevere.
-From June to September, every year for almost two decades Roman summer party has been along the Tiber river.
-Food stands serving traditional Roman dishes as well as international cuisines such as Spanish and Mexican specialties and some 50 stands of artisan and craftsmen selling their original creations.
+From June through September, every year for almost two decades Roman summer party has been along the Tiber River.
+Food stands serving traditional Roman dishes as well as international cuisines such as Spanish and Mexican specialties and some 50 stands of artisans and craftsmen selling their original creations.

 Every night from 9.30 pm, there are also free movie projections and from time to time meetings with Italian key cinema figures such as actor Carlo Verdone and movie director Paolo Virzì.
 There will also be some stands devoted to culture, literature, and live music.